ECOFLOW Portable Power Station RIVER 3

 EcoFlow DELTA 3 Plus 1024Wh + 220W Bifacial Solar Panel

 The "buy once" bundle.
 DELTA 3 Plus station (1024Wh, 2200W AC output, expandable to 5kWh with additional batteries) plus a 220W bifacial solar panel.
 1500W AC input, 1000W solar input, 4000-cycle LFP cells with a 10-year warranty.
-The bundle saves about $300-400 vs buying the components separately and means you can run off-grid the same day it arrives.
+The bundle saves roughly $300 to $400 versus buying the components separately, and means you can run off-grid the same day it arrives.
 10ms UPS switchover.
-The 5kWh expansion path is the differentiating feature — start with the 1024Wh base, add batteries over time as you can afford them.
+The 5kWh expansion path is the differentiator: start with the 1024Wh base, then add batteries over time as you can afford them.

 Best for: Anyone who knows they want solar resilience but doesn't want to assemble the system from individual components.
-Not the cheapest entry point — the DELTA 3 1500Wh in Slot E is a better value if you don't need the panel or solar charging out of the box.
+Not the cheapest entry point: the DELTA 3 1500Wh in Slot E is better value if you don't need the panel or solar charging out of the box.
 The bundle premium is justified by the integrated warranty and matched components rather than by raw spec advantage.

 Capacity: 1024Wh (expandable to 5kWh) • Output: 2200W AC • Chemistry: LiFePO4 • UPS: 10ms • Solar: 1000W (220W panel included)